JSitter/react-hooks-example/Instructions.md

 import React, { useState } from 'react';
 ```

-The new useState hook will allow us to import state into our functional component.
+The new `useState` hook will allow us to create state in our functional component.
 No longer is state limited to just classes in React.

-When you call useState, it will return back to you two things: the current value of state, and a function that allows you to change it.
+When you call `useState`, it will return back to you two things: the current value of the state, and a function that allows you to change it.

-Lets go over the simple counter example listed in the official React hooks example.
+Lets go over a simple example listed in the official React documentation.

-Lets create some state by adding this line before the return statement.
+First we create some state by adding this line before the return statement.

 ```javascript
 const [count, setCount] = useState(0);
 ```

-Here `count` is initialized to `0` as that's the value that is passed into useState.
-We are also given a reference to a setter that will be responsible for updating the value of our count.
+This silly syntax is [Javascript array destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) at work. `useState()` returns an array where the first element contains the value of the state you're tracking and the second is the function that sets the value.

+In this example our state is named `count` and the setter function is named `setCount`.
+Instead of calling `setState`  and passing in an object, we will simply call `setCount` and pass in the value we want to set it as.

+Also this line initializes `count` to `0`, but we could choose to initialize it to many other things including some other hooks.

 Finally in our return statement we want to render and change the results.

 Replace the contents in the return statement with this.